5 Ways of Finding My Old 401Ks, Including Using SSN

 However, if tracking down old 401(k)’s from past employers, some you may not have worked for in decades seems like too much, there are resources to handle the forensics for you.

 As mentioned, Beagle will take all of the aforementioned steps and do the heavy lifting for you.
-We will find all of your outstanding 401(k) accounts, any hidden fees they may have accrued, and rollover everything into one simple IRA account.
-It’s free and takes only minutes to get started.
+They will find all of your outstanding 401(k) accounts, any hidden fees they may have accrued, and rollover everything into one simple IRA account.
+It only takes a few minutes to get started and Beagle will be looking for your 401(k) accounts!

 You can rest assured all of your money is brought back from the far corners of the retirement account universe into your orbit.
 Then you can move forward with managing your retirement accounts to make sure you hit your goals.